Commonwealth Games: Winter Games

-The Commonwealth Winter Games was a multi-sport event comprising winter sports, last held in 1966.
-Three editions of the Games have been staged.
+The Commonwealth Winter Games was a multi-sport event comprising winter sports, last held in 1970.
+Four editions of the Games have been staged.
 The Commonwealth Winter Games were designed as a counterbalance to the Commonwealth Games, which focuses on summer sports, to accompany the Winter Olympics and Summer Olympic Games.
 The winter Games were founded by T.D.
 Richardson.
 The 1958 Commonwealth Winter Games were held in St. Moritz, Switzerland and was the inaugural games for the winter edition.
-The 1962 Games were also held in St. Moritz, complementing the 1962 British Empire and Commonwealth Games in Perth, Australia, and the 1966 event was held in St. Moritz as well, following which the idea was discontinued.
+The 1962 Games were also held in St. Moritz, complementing the 1962 British Empire and Commonwealth Games in Perth, Australia, and the 1966 event was held in St. Moritz as well, following the 1970 edition, the idea was discontinued.

 Youth Games

 The Commonwealth Youth Games is an international multi-sport event organised by the Commonwealth Games Federation.
 The Commonwealth Youth Games is held every four years with the current Commonwealth Games format.
 The Commonwealth Games Federation discussed the idea of a Millennium Commonwealth Youth Games in 1997.
 In 1998, the concept was agreed on for the purpose of providing a Commonwealth multi-sport event for young people born in 1986 or later.
 The first version was held in Edinburgh, Scotland from 10 to 14 August 2000.
 The age limitation of the athletes is 14 to 18.